StefanScherer/node-rfc-docker/README.md

 The `app.js` only implements minimal steps to check if loading the node-rfc module can be loaded and the shared libs can be found.

+## Linux container

-## Download SAP NW RFC SDK
+### Download SAP NW RFC SDK

-Download the SAP NW RFC SDK and SAR tool into the `download` folder.
+Download the SAP NW RFC SDK and SAR tool for Linux into the `download` folder.

 Example: